jayson-lennon/frontend-host/README.md

-# frontend-host
+# spa-host
-`frontend-host` is a simple web server that can be used to test the frontend of an application without the need for any working backend APIs.
+`spa-host` is a simple web server that can be used to test a SPA without the need for any working backend APIs.

-Appropriate API responses can be simulated by placing JSON files in an `api` directory, which maps directly to URLs which may be called by the frontend application.
+Appropriate API responses can be simulated by placing JSON files in an `api` directory, which maps directly to URLs which may be called by the SPA frontend.

 ## Usage